Five considerations for year-end wealth planning

 Year-end is also a good time to review the various income-splitting strategies available to married or common-law couples.

-.
+Some income-splitting strategies for individuals include spousal loans, pension income-splitting, and prescribed-rate loans.
 For example, with a spousal loan, the high-income earning spouse lends money to the lower-income earning spouse, taking advantage of the lower-earning spouse’s lower marginal tax rate.

 In some cases, business owners may be able to split income with family members by paying them salary or dividends.
 It is important to note that when paying salaries or wages, the amounts paid must be reasonable given the employee’s contributions to the company.
 Since January 1, 2018, the ability to pay dividends to family members has been significantly limited.
-It is important to speak to a qualified tax accountant to determine what income splitting options are available to business owners and shareholders of a corporation.
+It is important to speak to a qualified tax accountant to determine what income-splitting options are available to business owners and shareholders of a corporation.

 Investment strategies

 2022 was a volatile year for markets, which is a good time for investors to review their holdings and how their assets may have changed.
-Russell recommends that investors talk to their advisors about some options, including tax-loss selling, which is a method of selling investments that have dropped in value to create a loss, which can then be used to offset capital gains in other areas.
+Triganza recommends that investors talk to their advisors about some options, including tax-loss selling, which is a method of selling investments that have dropped in value to create a loss, which can then be used to offset capital gains in other areas.

 Given the changing markets, investors may also wish to review their asset allocation to ensure they are still on track with their financial goals.
 Investors will also want to ensure their risk tolerance is still the same, given the market downturn in recent months.